 1. Del The Funkee Homosapien - "Clint Eastwood," "Rock The House"

 As the lead single from 2001's Gorillaz, "Clint Eastwood" was the first taste we had of Albarn's Blur side project, leveraging Del The Funkee Homosapien as the voice of Russell possessed to help define the group's hip-hop-meets-Brit-pop sound.
 His performance set the bar for the kind of energy and personality any subsequent guest vocalist had to bring to a Gorillaz song, and hasn't been topped since.

 2. Shaun Ryder - "DARE"

-While most of the melodic heavy lifting in "DARE" is courtesy of Rosie Wilson, Happy Mondays' Shaun Ryder is left to do his own thing, and colors outside the lines with a brash, in-your-face performance.
+While most of the melodic heavy lifting in "DARE" is courtesy of Rosie Wilson, Happy Mondays' Shaun Ryder is left to do his own thing, and colours outside the lines with a brash, in-your-face performance.
 His dopey, almost out-of-time delivery is a strong counterpoint to the song's glittery, lithe beat.

 3. De La Soul - "Feel Good Inc," "Superfast Jellyfish"

 Though Del undoubtedly set the pace, leave it to old school hip-hop outfit De La Soul to bring their larger-than-life personalities to both "Feel Good Inc" and "Superfast Jellyfish."
-It's clear from their equally enjoyable two features that they revel in the kind of distorted colors and exaggeration that a project like this allows.
+It's clear from their equally enjoyable two features that they revel in the kind of distorted colours and exaggeration that a project like this allows.